FMC64/spp/SPECIFICATION.md

 ## 4. Static analysis

 S++ relies heavily on static analysis to enforce safe behavior.
 Static analysis is performed on each deferred or runtime executed statement (compile-time values by definition, do not need analysis).
 Static analysis happens in two consecutive phases:
-- 1. Type set evaluation and inference of the set of possible values at each assignment and conditional, along with statement execution count deduction in parametrized scope
+- 1. Type set evaluation and inference of the set of possible values at each assignment and conditional, along with statement e=xecution count deduction in parametrized scope
 - 2. Statement execution count usage

 Phase 1. is used to narrow down the state of variables at each statement of the program, for futher analysis and scalar boundary checking.